-Over the last 12 months, Twitter's shares have ranged in value from as little as US$20 up to US$56.11.
+Over the last 12 months, Twitter's shares have ranged in value from as little as US$31.3 up to US$70.96.
 A popular way to gauge a stock's volatility is its "beta".

-Beta is a measure of a share's volatility in relation to the market.
-The market (NYSE average) beta is 1, while Twitter's is 0.8634.
+Beta measures a share's volatility in relation to the market.
+The market (NYSE average) beta is 1, while Twitter's is 0.5947.
 This would suggest that Twitter's shares are less volatile than average (for this exchange).